mit-orcd/orcd-docs-edit/contributing.md

 ## Previewing a PR

-When a PR is submitted or updated a Github action step will automaticallt try and buid the PR.
-The action will prduce an _artifact_ zip file that holds the built site.
+When a PR is submitted or updated a Github action step will automatically try and build the PR.
+The action will produce an _artifact_ zip file that holds the built site.
 The zip file can be downloaded and unpacked locally.
 Opening the top-level index.html in the zip file in a browser will provide a browsable view of the updated document.